slothvips/Vue-Command-Component/README_EN.md

 You can refer to the implementation for element-plus and vantui in the example code.
 Here, we'll just discuss the core logic:

-1. We need the CommandDialogProvider function to wrap our target component.
+1. We need the CommandProvider function to wrap our target component.
 Its main purpose is to inject the `Consumer` object into the wrapped component, so our internal dialog component can receive this object, which is our main means of controlling the dialog.
 This object has the following properties and methods:

 ```ts
 /** Dialog consumer object, or can be understood as the dialog instance~ */